Tencent/TNN/doc/en/user/demo_en.md

    sh download_opencv.sh iOS
    ```

    PS: If the script cannot download the model or framework due to network problems, please manually create the corresponding folder according to the information in the script and download it by yourself.
+You can also download the models from AliYun Disk https://www.aliyundrive.com/s/MSmarP3zqrb

 2. Open the TNNExamples project